-We have very strong links with our feeder schools within the Collaborative at both ends of transition, years 2 and 6.
+We have very strong links with our feeder schools at both ends of transition, Years 2 and 6.
 To enable a smooth transition for all pupils we offer extra visit/s in addition to the main taster day.
-Meetings take place between class teachers, Head of Year and SENCO's from the other schools.
+Meetings take place between class teachers, Phase Lead and SENCOs from the other schools.
 To further prepare our pupils for transition, both within school and moving on, we produce Pupil Profiles so that their new teachers know all the key information about them.
-We also ensure that pupils are familiar with their new classroom, teachers and different parts of the school that they will be using, by having walks around the school where children can take photographs and make books on their new year groups.
+We also ensure that pupils are familiar with their new classroom, teachers and different parts of the school that they will be using.